rule

 Text 21

+After the departure of Brahmâ, oh Vidura, Kardama according to the instruction handed his daughters over to the sages who thereupon assumed the responsibility of generating the world population.

 After the departure of Brahmâ, o Vidura, handed Kardama as was told, his daughters over to the ones who were thereafter responsible for the creation of the world population.

-After the departure of Brahmâ, o Vidura, handed Kardama as was told, his own daughters over to the ones who were thereafter responsible for the creation of the world population.
 (Vedabase)

 Text 22-23

 Kalâ he handed over to Marîci, Anasûyâ he then gave to Atri, S'raddhâ he gave Angirâ and Havirbhû was given to Pulastya.
-Gati he gave Pulaha and the virtuous Kriyâ he found suitable for Kratu; unto Bhrigu he gave away Khyâti and also Arundhatî was given away to sage Vasishthha.
+Gati he gave Pulaha and the virtuous Kriyâ he found suitable for Kratu; Bhrigu he gave Khyâti and also Arundhatî was given away to sage Vasishthha.
 (Vedabase)

 Text 24

-Atharvâ he gave to S'ânti, by whom the sacrificial ceremonies are performed.
-Thus were the foremost brahmins married to their wives and were they maintained by him.
+Atharvâ he gave to S'ânti because of whom the sacrifices are performed.
+This is how the foremost brahmins married their wives.
+They were all maintained by Kardama.

 Atharvâ he gave to S'ânti, by whom the sacrificial ceremonies are performed.
 Thus were the foremost brahmins married to their wives and were they maintained by him.
 (Vedabase)